Indian Accent | Mayfair Restaurant

 This is one polished Accent.

 It’s the third branch of the restaurant from critically venerated chef Manish Mehrotra, joining its cousins in New Delhi and New York.
-The restaurants have been awarded a positive avalanche of accolades over there; from a World Top 50 Best Restaurant in India, to a Zagat runner up for Best Restaurant in New York – and you’ll easily see why when you head to their Mayfair set-up.
+The restaurants have won an avalanche of accolades, from a World Top 50 Best Restaurant in India, to a Zagat runner up for Best Restaurant in New York – and you’ll easily see why when you head to their Mayfair set-up.

 Walking in, you’ll be met by a stunning gold bar to your right, whose shelves are piled with all kinds of multi-coloured spirits and rare bottles of whisky.
 Set against pearlescent walls, the vibe is all dark wooden tables and seating – including a number of booths – in a rich emerald green; which continues downstairs (via a sweeping spiral staircase) to the private dining room.